 Tchivzhel has conducted several American orchestras, including the Baltimore Symphony and the Atlantic Sinfonietta, a chamber orchestra based in New York, where he served as Music Director from 1992 until 1994.
 He made acclaimed debuts with the Indianapolis Symphony in 1995 and the Grand Rapids Symphony in 1998.
 Maestro’s debut with the Dayton Opera in 2008 in the production of Verdi’s Macbeth was hailed by critics as “the triumph of the Dayton Opera.”

-In 1998, he debuted with the Stockholm Philharmonic.
 In 2002, Tchivzhel conducted in Venezuela, and in 2005, he performed Shostakovich’s Symphony No. 7 with the Orquestra Sinfonica del Estado in Mexico in commemoration of the victory in World War II.
-After a spectacular premiere of Scriabin’s “Divine Poem” with the Orquestra Sinfónica Brasileira in Rio de Janeiro in 2004, Maestro was invited back to conduct in February 2007 and June 2013 .
+After a spectacular premiere of Scriabin’s “Divine Poem” with the Orquestra Sinfónica Brasileira in Rio de Janeiro in 2004, Maestro was invited back to conduct in 2007 and 2013 with the Petrobras Symphony Orchestra of Brazil.
 In 2006, Maestro Tchivzhel conducted a Russian-Hungarian program in Spain with the Extremadura Symphony Orchestra to high acclaim.
 He was invited to perform again in Spain and Romania in 2008.
 In May of 2009, Maestro Tchivzhel made a triumphal debut with the L’Orchestra Sinfonica di Roma, Italy.
-In April and May of 2010, he scored another great success conducting the Macau Symphony Orchestra in China and the Queensland Symphony in Australia.
-Maestro has since become a permanent guest conductor with the Queensland Symphony, having returned every year since his debut.
-In 2013, shortly after conducting in Rio de Janerio, the Maestro conducted the Queensland Symphony again and performed with the Southern Sinfonia in Dunedin, New Zealand.
-In 2016, Maestro Tchivzhel has been invited to conduct in China and in San Jose, California.
+In April and May of 2010, he scored another great success conducting the Macau Symphony Orchestra in China and the Queensland Symphony in Australia where the Maestro became a permanent conductor continuing his successful performances in Brisbane every year since.
+In summer of 2016, Maestro made his highly successful debut with the Shenzhen Symphony Orchestra, China, the Silicon Valley Symphony, California, and the Augusta Symphony, Georgia.

 Performances with World-Acclaimed Artists